MerginMaps/docs/src/gis/features.md

 ### Photo quality
 <Badge text="since plugin 2022.3.2" type="warning"/> <Badge text="since Input 1.5.1" type="tip"/>
 The quality of photographs and pictures that are saved in the Mergin Maps project can be set up in the **Mergin Maps** tab in **Project properties**.
-When pictures are added to the project (uploaded or taken with the camera), they will be resized accordingly.
+When pictures are added using <MobileAppName /> (uploaded or taken with the camera), they will be resized accordingly.

 By default, the quality is set to *Original* - the original pictures are stored.
 If you want to resize the pictures, you can choose from *High*, *Medium*, or *Low* quality.
-The [EXIF metadata](../layer/exif_metadata/) of the original file are kept.
+The [EXIF metadata](../layer/exif_metadata/) of the original files are kept.

+Don't forget to save and sync your project!

 ![resize pics](./project_resize_pics.png)